dsoprea/PySvn/svn/resources/README.rst

 that starts with a backslash, it will return a LocalClient instance.
 Otherwise, it will return a RemoteClient instance.

+You may pass `username` and `password` as optional arguments to both the constructor and utility function.

 LocalClient
 ===========